 A blink-and-you'll-miss-it case: One of the mutants shown during the first test run of Cerebro appears to be a very young Storm, and another looks like Cyclops.

-Canon Discontinuity: The movie steps on the toes of almost all the previous movies (Matthew Vaughn admitted that while basically an Ultimate Universe, he only used the first two films as continuity references).
+Canon Discontinuity: The movie steps on the toes of almost all the previous movies (Matthew Vaughn admitted that it's an Ultimate Universe).
 For example, Xavier has his spinal injury much younger than he apparently did in either Wolverine or Last Stand, and Magneto has his break with Xavier in the 60s before most of the characters from the other movies are even born, despite the scene in The Last Stand of him visiting young Jean Grey along with an noticeably elderly and mobile Xavier (not to mention Xavier getting his injury still with hair, while all his previous younger appearances had him bald and mobile).